Learn how to meditate in this free online meditation course that will take you on a journey to learn easy and complete instructions for meditation.

 You call the shots.
 You pick the method, and you work with it.
 It works on your schedule, on your own terms, and based on your needs.

-This training teaches you the ins and outs of practical meditation, so you can come up with a solution that works best for you!
+This how to meditate training teaches you the ins and outs of practical meditation, so you can come up with a solution that works best for you!

-This is Lesson 1 of your free online meditation course.
+This is Lesson 1 of your free online meditation course on how to meditate.
 Ready to begin?
 Let’s get going on your meditation journey…

 VIDEO: Common Myths About Meditation That May Be Stopping You From Meditating…